 Public health privacy notice

-The Council’s specialist public health service collects and processes personal data in order to meet the Council’s legal obligations, and fulfil its public task to improve the health and wellbeing of everyone in Hackney.
+On behalf of both authorities as joint data controllers the public health service collects and processes personal data in order to meet the Council’s legal obligations, and fulfil its public task to improve the health and wellbeing of everyone in Hackney.

 Why do we collect and process your data?